Don Hutson

-Donald Montgomery Hutson (January 31, 1913 – June 26, 1997) was an American professional football player and assistant coach in the National Football League (NFL).
-He played as an end and spent his entire 11-year professional career with the Green Bay Packers.
-Under head coach Curly Lambeau, Hutson led the Packers to four NFL Championship Games, winning three: 1936, 1939, and 1944.
+Donald Montgomery Hutson (January 31, 1913 – June 26, 1997), nicknamed "the Alabama Antelope", was an American professional football player and coach in the National Football League (NFL).
+In the era of the one-platoon football, he played as an end and spent his entire 11-year career with the Green Bay Packers.
+Under head coach Curly Lambeau, Hutson led the Packers to four NFL Championship Games, winning three in 1936, 1939, and 1944.

 Hutson joined the Packers in 1935 and played 11 seasons before he retired in 1945.
-He led the league in receiving yards in seven separate seasons and in receiving touchdowns in nine.
+He led the league in receiving yards in seven separate seasons and led the league in receiving touchdowns in nine seasons.
 A talented safety on defense, he also led the NFL in interceptions in 1940.
+He is the only player to lead the league in receiving touchdowns and interceptions in the same season.
 Hutson was an eight-time All-Pro selection, a four-time All-Star, and was twice awarded the Joe F. Carr Trophy as the NFL Most Valuable Player.